Abel Axe

 The Abel Axe is an electric guitar invented by Jeff Abel from Wyoming, United States and engineered by James Jones.
-Made from aircraft grade T-6 Billet aluminum, its distinguishing features are the various sized holes dotting the body.
+Made from aircraft grade T-6 Billet aluminium, its distinguishing features are the various sized holes dotting the body.
 All Abel Axes are made in the United States.
 Abel Axe has won the Emerging Manufacturer Award in the 1999 Annual Manufacturing Awards Ceremony.
 Mark Slaughter, leader of the band Slaughter, owned an Abel Axe.